PrettyFloralBonnet/javascript-notes/DataTypes/arrays.md

 // "Jane at index 1 in names"
 // "Bob at index 2 in names"
 ```

+The optional `thisArg` argument is the value to be used as `this` when the `callbackFn` is executed.
+For more information, see a section [below](/DataTypes/arrays.md#array-methods-and-this).

 ### Using `for...in` (well, you could, but don't)